 The reviewer's role includes giving advice on financial matters and performing a range of checks on the Academy trusts' systems (that includes testing payroll, purchasing, control and bank accounts).
-At least three times per year, the reviewer reports to the board of trustees, via the Audit and Internal Control Committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+Scheduled at least three times per year, the reviewer reports to the board of trustees, via the Audit and Internal Control Committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
 Of the planned work carried out, no material control issues were discovered.
-However, due to the restrictions of Covid19, there were some delays in the completion of original scope of works.